MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 - If a device has real-time or network protection, as well as the state
 - The status of Windows Defender
 - If Tamper protection is enabled
-- If the device is a virtual machine, or a physical device.
+- If the device is a virtual machine, or a physical device
-- Calls out the unhealthy device, the user name, and severity.
+- Calls out the unhealthy device, the user name, and severity

 This report shows data visualizations as a pie chart for a breakdown of agent status count across devices, and includes remote actions.